Life in the 1970s was politically turbulent — and we consoled ourselves with colorful clothes, the wonders of nature, and a dash of sci-fi fantasy.

 The Current Events

-As these '70s pictures will show, Americans set their sights on protecting the planet too.
+As these photos from the 1970s will show, Americans set their sights on protecting the planet too.

 The Environmental Protection Agency (EPA) formed in this decade as well, and Senate passed The Clean Air Act Extension of 1970.

-Civil and human rights remained at the forefront of people's minds, as these '70s pictures will show.
+Civil and human rights remained at the forefront of people's minds.
 Vietnam began to deescalate in 1973, people continued to protest for women's rights and gay rights.
 Roe v.
 Wade passed through the courts, making abortion legal.
 President Richard Nixon resigned in 1974 to avoid impeachment for his involvement in Watergate.

 '70s pictures like Star Wars premiered in 1977, it cheered people up a bit.
 That is until Jim Jones ordered what we now refer to as the Jonestown massacre, killing 918 members of his so-called utopia in 1978.
 Then the second wave of the energy crisis hit, and Islamic radicals took over 50 Americans hostage in November 1979.